AI Should Sense Better, Not Just Scale Bigger: Adaptive Sensing as a Paradigm Shift: Open Research Directions

 \item \textbf{Data-quality Metrics:} Develop test-time evaluation metrics reflecting the model's perception of sensor data quality under covariate shifts, leveraging both aleatoric and epistemic uncertainty.
 This will enable effective guidance and informed decisions in adaptive sensing.

 \item \textbf{Algorithmic Innovation in Real-time Adaptation:} Advance efficient algorithms using reinforcement learning~\cite{sutton1998reinforcement}, adaptive control~\cite{landau2011adaptive}, and online learning~\cite{hoi2021online} to optimize sensor parameters in dynamic environments.
 Developing frameworks to explore and exploit sensor configuration spaces will enhance responsiveness and efficiency.
+Future directions also include addressing practical deployment challenges such as multi-sensor synchronization, single-sensor multitasking, and deadline-constrained adaptation, which are key to mitigating real-time bottlenecks.

 \item \textbf{Co-Development of Models and Sensor Strategies:} Develop tightly integrated approaches that simultaneously optimize AI model architectures and adaptive sensor parameters, leveraging mutual feedback for improved generalization and robustness.